May Newsletter 2023

-May 2023 Whether you’re an experienced inventor or a newbie who just came up with your first big idea, the Inventor Smart Monthly Newsletter is
+Whether you are an experienced inventor or a newbie who just came up with your first big idea, the Inventor Smart Monthly newsletter is for you!
+You will find valuable tips, useful resources and words of wisdom that can help you move your invention forward!

 Bryan is a single dad and after years of scrubbing out his son’s messy bathroom sink, he decided to do something about it.
 His son had a third grade “pitch project” and that is when the idea for the Sink Spinner was born.
 Bryan invented a simple device that attaches to most existing bathroom faucets.
 Once attached, the spinning mode creates a vortex of water that washes down the toothpaste, shaving cream, whiskers, makeup, and anything that makes our bathroom sinks a mess.
 Best of all, the Sink Spinner uses a 1 gallon per minute aerator, which means it is super eco-friendly!